pikatchu/closedsource/book/0006-the_police_station.md

 transformed into a hovering drone, its single red eye locked onto Leo.

 "In the kitchen?" the drone repeated, its voice cold, metallic.

 Leo’s breath hitched.

 "Your mother cooks?
 You don't use a robot for food?"

-Leo’s mind raced.
-I have to be careful.
-I can’t look suspicious.

-"Uh… sometimes," he said, forcing himself to stay calm.
-"But not always."
+Leo forced himself to stay calm.
+"Uh… sometimes.
+Not always."

-The drone hovered closer, scanning him.
-Its red eye flickered.
-"Where do you go to school?"
+The drone hovered closer, its red eye flickering.
+A blue scanning beam swept over Leo’s bag.

-Leo hesitated.
-"I’m homeschooled."

-Which was true—but he instantly regretted saying it.

-The drone’s rotors whirred louder.
-It circled Leo’s head slowly, its sensors analyzing every detail of his face.
+Analyzing… Unknown object… Possible bound paper.

 "Is that a book?"
-The drone stopped mid-air, tilting slightly.
-"A real book with pages?"
+The drone tilted.
+"A real book with pages?
+Remove it."

-Leo’s pulse pounded in his ears.
-It can’t see inside.
-It doesn’t know what’s inside.
+Leo’s heart pounded.
 Stay calm.

-He forced a small, casual smile.
-"Yeah," he said, lifting his bag slightly.
-"I really like chess."
+He pulled it out casually, showing the cover.
+"Yeah.
+I really like chess."

 The drone hovered for another second.
 Then another.